 Armored: This is very self-explanatory and I don’t think I have to spend many words on it.
 An armored vessel is one with more resilient-than-normal armor than others of its classification.
 They can, theoretically, take more punishment.

 Assault: By definition, an “assault” in warfare is usually the first phase of any particular attack.
 You can have aircraft assaults, or spaceship assaults.
 However, sci-fi lexicon also seems to borrow the term from the concept of amphibious assaults.
-These are operations where ships land ground (or air) forces upon a particular location through some sort of landing site like a beach; D-Day is a prime example of this.
+These are operations where ships land ground (or air) forces upon a particular location through some sort of landing site like a beach; D-Day in World War II is a prime example of this.
 Assault vessels, therefore, are designed for assaulting an enemy planet, installation, space station, etc. They are usually designed to carry large numbers of troops, vehicles, drop ships, supporting aircraft, and the like; they assault the planet by being the first ships to touch down and dispense their payload and then get the hell out of dodge while the ground forces do their thing.
 Sometimes they need the brunt force of a fleet to allow them to get to the planet in the first place, but then you have ships like the Covenant’s CAS-class assault carrier that can do that job themselves.

 Light and Heavy: I described the Halcyon-class (from Halo) as a light cruiser, while the later Autumn-class is a heavy cruiser.
 So what’s the difference there?
 Generally speaking, whether a particular vessel is light or heavy refers to the payload of its weapons.
 Sometimes the resilience of its armor may come into play (again; exceptions exist), but overall a vessel’s status as light or heavy is dependent on its guns.
 A light vessel has a lighter armament, while a heavy vessel, naturally, has a heavy armament.
 As such, you’d expect heavy vessels to be more useful in an engagement.
 Light vessels, meanwhile, would probably see more use in non-combat and support roles.
 At the very least they are less specialized for direct large-scale engagements.
 The various frigate classes in Halo are perfect examples of this; the Paris-class is a heavy frigate and very specialized for space combat.
 The Charon-class and Stalwart-class light frigates, meanwhile, were more jack-of-all-trades ships that saw more use as ground-support vessels and fleet support.
 Of course remember; sometimes you gotta make do with what you have available.